SiViN/php-stringformatter/README.md

   * `eol` - append `PHP_EOL` at the end of string
   * `eoln` - append `\n` at the end of string
   * `eolrn` - append `\r\n` at the end of string
+  * `suffix` - append given string to the end of current value
+  * `prefix` - prepend given string to the beginning of current value

 `Transformer` is immutable, what means after every transformation it return always new instance of itself.